 - Admission requires a minimum GPA of 2.5 on a 4.0 scale in a bachelor’s degree program and proof of degree conferral.

-- An official transcript should be mailed to The Graduate School from the college or university where you received your bachelor’s degree.
-If you are applying to be a visiting student, please also request an official transcript from the school you are currently attending.
+- An unofficial transcript should be submitted to The Graduate School from the U.S. college or university where you received your bachelor’s degree.
+If you are applying to be a visiting student, please also submit an unofficial transcript from the U.S. institution you are currently attending.
 Please visit our FAQ Page to learn more about Uploading Your Unofficial Transcripts.

 - There is a non-refundable $60 application fee.